Banner 0

 JEE Main 2026 April 6 Exam Overview

-Given below is a quick overview of the JEE Main 2026 April 6 exam for students appearing in Session 2.
+Given below is a quick overview of the JEE Main 2026 April 6 exam for students who appeared in Session 2.

 Exam DetailsInformation